hellerve/ptolemy/README.md

 * [SECD: Design Issues](http://prism.ucalgary.ca/bitstream/1880/46590/2/1989-369-31.pdf) by ? (?)

-I cannot remember how I found this paper and a quick search for it doesn't reveal much information, either.
+I cannot remember how I found this paper and a quick search for it doesn’t reveal much information, either.
 Its title seems to be "SECD:
 Design Issues" and it seems to be a report on the work of a research group at the University of Calgary (led by Graham and Birtwistle, maybe?), probably in the late 80s or early 90s (89 at least, according